 The intuition for this result is the same as the one for Proposition 1: the additional 'risk aversion' that leads to RATL - through the additional curvature φ , the probability distortion π , or a combination of both - must lead to a violation of Stochastic Impatience.
-Unlike Theorem 1, however, the result is not an if and only if statement: there exist instances of the model above that violate Stochastic Impatience and still satisfy RSTL.
+Unlike Theorem 1, in this case RSTL and Stochastic Impatience are not equivalent: there exist instances of the model above that violate Stochastic Impatience and still satisfy RSTL.
+Nevertheless, the most interesting part of Theorem 1 (the fact that Stochastic Impatience implies RSTL) still holds.

-We should also highlight that the proof of Theorem 2 is constructive and only requires a minimal richness condition on the space of prizes.20 If we observe an instance of RATL, we can design a choice problem involving binary lotteries, with similar outcomes and delivery times, in which the individual violates Stochastic Impatience.
+We should also highlight that the proof of Theorem 2 is constructive and only requires a minimal richness condition on the space of prizes.24 If we observe an instance of RATL, we can design a choice problem involving binary lotteries, with similar outcomes and delivery times, in which the individual violates Stochastic Impatience.